OLIVE LEAF EXTRACT – WHAT WE HAVE DISCOVERED:

 - The ingestion of certain foods can prevent the establishment of various microorganisms, including pathogenic microorganisms.

-In 2010, based on the facts presented above, as well as on other observations that we had made, we posted on the FD Now website a recommendation that individuals with FD should not consume more than the recommended daily allowance of protein.
-As we have continued our research efforts, we have come to further understand and appreciate the medical impact of the bacterial residents of the colon on individuals with FD.
-Control over the growth of pathogenic organisms in the colons of individuals with FD is made even more challenging by the use of acid-blocking medications that facilitate the growth of pathogenic organisms such as clostridium difficile (2, 3).
+To avoid the production of tyramine by the microorganisms present in the colon of those with FD, in 2010, the researchers working in the Laboratory for Familial Dysautonomia Research at Fordham University recommended that individuals with FD consume no more than the recommended daily allowance of protein.
+Control over the growth of pathogenic organisms in the colons’ of individuals with FD is made even more challenging by the use of acid-blocking medications that facilitate the growth of pathogenic organisms such as clostridium difficile (2, 3).

 Ingested materials that can prevent the establishment of PMs in the colon are referred to as prebiotics.
 Prebiotics confer benefits upon the host’s health and well-being by causing specific changes in the populations of gastrointestinal microorganisms (4).
-Knowing the critical importance of reducing the presence of the tyramine-producing bacteria in the colon of those with FD, we looked to identify a prebiotic that would reduce the likelihood of the establishment of tyramine-producing bacteria in the colon of these individuals.
-As the intestinal organisms belonging to the genus clostridium have been demonstrated to produce tyramine (5) and, as the establishment of these organisms in the colon is enhanced by the use of acid-blocking medications (2, 3), we have focused on the identification of prebiotics that restrict the growth of clostridium.
+Knowing the critical importance of reducing the presence of the tyramine-producing bacteria in the colon of those with FD, the Fordham researchers sought to identify a prebiotic that would reduce the likelihood of the establishment of tyramine-producing bacteria in the colon of these individuals.
+As the intestinal organisms belonging to the genus clostridium have been demonstrated to produce tyramine (5) and, as the establishment of these organisms in the colon is enhanced by the use of acid-blocking medications (2, 3), the research has focused on the identification of prebiotics that restrict the growth of clostridium.

 In 2006, Medina and coworkers demonstrated that olive oil, which contains phenolic compounds, has a strong antibacterial effect against clostridium (6).
 In a paper entitled “Effect of Olive Leaf Extracts on the Growth and Metabolism of Two Probiotic Bacteria of Intestinal Origin”, the authors state that “olive leaf extracts may well have a beneficial role in promoting probiotic bacteria and inhibiting harmful bacteria such as clostridium”(7).
-Based on these reports and the anecdotal observations that those with FD who consumed large amounts of olive oil had fewer crises, several years ago we began examining the effect of the ingestion of olive leaf extract on the number of hypertensive crises experienced by those with FD.
-A clear corresponding decrease in the incidence of crises was observed by those ingesting olive leaf extract.
+Based on these reports and the anecdotal observations that those with FD who consumed large amounts of olive oil had fewer crises, the Fordham research team studied the impact of olive leaf extract ingestion on the number of hypertensive crises experienced by those with FD.
+A clear corresponding decrease in the incidence of crises was observed in those ingesting olive leaf extract.

 1. Scott KP, Gratz SW, Sheridan PO, Flint HJ, Duncan SH.
 The influence of diet on the gut microbiota.
 Pharmacol Res.
 2013; 69(1):52-60.